On the finiteness of log surfaces: Isotrivial families

 Let $(\X/S, \B)$ be a projective elementary family, and $(X,B)$ be a pair.
 Define the sets

-Throughout this section, we work with a fixed log pair $(X, B)$ of dimension 2, namely a \textit{log surface}.
+From now and on, we fix a log pair $(X, B)$ of dimension 2, namely a \textit{log surface}.
 Suppose that $(X, B)$ is a projective trm 0-pair.
 Since $X$ has only terminal singularities, $X$ is a smooth surface \cite[Theorem~4.5]{KM98}.
-We also fix a projective elementary family $(\X/S, \B)$ such that \begin{itemize} \item $f: \X \to S$ is a smooth projective family of varieties; \item $(\X, \B)$ is a terminal log pair, and $K_\X + \B \sim_\mathbb{R} 0$; \item $\text{Iso}_{(X, B)}(\X/S, \B)$ is dense in $S$. \end{itemize} In this section, we show that $(\X/S, \B)$ is an isotrivial family over an open dense subset of $S$.
-The analogous statement \cite[Theorem~4.12]{Xu25} is proven for certain 0-pairs in dimension 3 with boundary having rational coefficients.
-The proof in \textit{loc.\,cit.} relies on techniques from \cite[Section~2]{Amb05}.
+We also fix a projective elementary family $(\X/S, \B)$ such that \begin{itemize} \item $f: \X \to S$ is a smooth projective family of varieties. \item $(\X, \B)$ is a terminal log pair. \item $K_\X + \B \sim_{S, \mathbb{R}} 0$, that is, $K_\X + \B \sim_{\mathbb{R}} f^*(L)$ for some $\R$-Cartier $\R$-divisor $L$ on $S$. \item $\text{Iso}_{(X, B)}(\X/S, \B)$ is (Zariski) dense in $S$. \end{itemize} In this section, we show that $(\X/S, \B)$ is an isotrivial family over an open dense subset of $S$.
+The general strategy of the proof is inspired by \cite[Theorem~4.12]{Xu25}, where an analogous statement is proved for certain 0-pairs in dimension 3 with boundary having rational coefficients.